 3. Evaporator Coil is Grimy or Flawed

 If you discover little drips instead of a substantial puddle by your air conditioner, water could be bouncing off the evaporator coil instead of running down the condensate line.
 This might take place if the coils are dirty, or if holes in the insulation around the coils deflect the condensate.
 The smartest way to prevent the evaporator coil from going downhill is to schedule annual air conditioning maintenance.

 A coating of frost may develop on the indoor coils, which trickles onto the floor as it thaws.
 If you notice this, turn off your air conditioner without delay to avoid zapping the compressor.
 The evaporator coil can freeze because of reduced airflow.
 To stop this, get a new filter before it becomes full.
 If that doesn’t solve the problem, the refrigerant is likely low or extra repairs are needed.
 You’ll need an Expert HVAC technician like one from Coastal Service Experts to examine the charge and repair any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Coastal Service Experts can fix the problem.
 We’ll troubleshoot and service your air conditioner, getting it back to operating again fast.

-Our technicians are highly trained, skilled and NATE-certified to ensure a job well done.
+Our technicians are highly trained, skilled and ACE-certified to ensure a job well done.
 We have full confidence in our work—in fact, we uphold everything we do with a one-year 100% Satisfaction Guarantee!*